Luctonians RFC began as Old Luctonians in 1948

 Nine seasons at Level 5 on the field, had resulted in two promotion playoff defeats to Macclesfield (2003) and Huddersfield (2008), but in May 2010, the club would finally reach the National Leagues at the third time of asking in what was probably the club’s most important victory to date, away at Stockport 10-18, under the guidance of Stuart Bemand, Richard Henwood and former Gloucester man Viv Wooley.
 Promotion to this level brought a new approach from the club and Alex Davidson was brought in as full time Director of Rugby.

-More recently the club’s 1st XV bounced back immediately after relegation from the National Leagues in 2018, to win a promotion playoff against Blaydon in April 2019 to secure their return to Level 4.
+On the field, successive seasons of battling the drop were eventually too much, and in 2017/18, despite a heroic last day effort against Champions Sale FC, the club were relegated to Midlands Premier Division (Level 5).
+But this would prove to be a minor stumbling block in progress, as the 1st XV bounced back immediately to win a promotion playoff against Blaydon in April 2019 to secure their return to Level 4.
 The season was an extraordinary one for the club both on and off the pitch as the players set a club record for points scored in a league season of 960, whilst off it Luctonians received the great honour of being bestowed the Queen’s Award for Voluntary Service, the highest award in the land for volunteer organisations.